mpv-player/mpv/DOCS/man/options.rst

     :strip: Radically strip all ASS tags and styles from the subtitle.
 This is equivalent to the old ``--no-ass`` / ``--no-sub-ass`` options.

+    This also controls some bitmap subtitle overrides, as well as HTML tags in formats like SRT, despite the name of the option.

 ``--sub-ass-force-margins``
     Enables placing toptitles and subtitles in black borders when they are available, if the subtitles are in the ASS format.